2023 Best Health/Medical Admin Services Schools in District of Columbia

 After completing their degree, health and medical administrative services graduates from Prospect College carry an average student debtload of $9,500.

-With a ranking of #7, Strayer University - Global Region did quite well on this year’s best schools for health and medical administrative services students.
+Strayer University - Global Region landed the #7 spot in the 2023 rankings for the best health and medical administrative services programs.
 Located in the city of Washington, Strayer University - Global Region is a private for-profit college with a fairly large student population.

-With a ranking of #8, Strayer University - District of Columbia did quite well on this year’s best schools for health and medical administrative services students.
-Located in the city of Washington, Strayer University - District of Columbia is a private for-profit school with a small student population.
+Strayer University - District of Columbia landed the #8 spot in the 2023 rankings for the best health and medical administrative services programs.
+Located in the city of Washington, Strayer University - District of Columbia is a private for-profit school with a fairly small student population.

-Read full report on Health & Medical Administrative Services at Strayer University - District of Columbia
+Full Health & Medical Administrative Services at Strayer University - District of Columbia Report

-Explore all the Best Health & Medical Administrative Services Colleges in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Health & Medical Administrative Services Schools in the Middle Atlantic Area or other specific states within that region.

 One of 30 majors within the area of study, health and medical administrative services has other similar majors worth exploring.